-Table A: Pollution Prevention and Good Housekeeping for Municipal Operations BMP Objectives, Measurable Goals and Status -July 2005 to June 2006
+Table A: Pollution Prevention and Good Housekeeping for Municipal Operations BMP Objectives, Measurable Goals and Status - July 2006 to June 2007

-Objectives Status Identify, develop, and implement BMPs/good housekeeping procedures and training programs to address urban runoff pollution associated with municipal operations.
-Modified Effective Unknown ot Effective BMPs Measurable Goals Implemented Not Ň Ш Ŋ Not 3a) Promotion of recycling to minimize street litter.
+Objectives Sta tus Identify, develop, and implement BMPs/good housekeeping p associated with municipal operations. rocedures and training programs to address urban runoff pollution Implemented ot Applicable Modified Effective Unknown ot Effective BMPs Measurable Goals = Not Š Ш בֿ Not 3a) Promotion of recycling to minimize street litter.
 Measure success each year by a reduction in the amount of litter picked up by volunteers during City sponsored clean up days, and a reduction in the quantity of floatables found in sand and oil traps.
 1 X 3b) Develop an Integrated Pest Management Program training program for City employees by Dec.
 31. Measure success each year by a reduction in pesticide use per acre on City owned facilities.
 1 X 3c) Continue ongoing BMPs 1a, 1b, 1c, 1d, 1e, 1f, 1g, 2a, 2b, 2c, 2d, 2e, and 2f.
+X